- Stream performance is mainly based on your network's performance

 2. Using an existing VLAN

 Alternatively, the Airtames can be placed on the guest network and routing the specific ports from the internal network to the guest network.
-This will allow internal and guest users to stream without giving guests access to the internal network but this may go against your organizations security practices so we do not endorse it over the DMZ method listed before this option.
+This will allow internal and guest users to stream without giving guests access to the internal network.
+This may go against your organizations security practices hence we do not endorse this over the DMZ method listed before this option.

 Airtame can handle one WiFi connection and one Ethernet connection simultaneously (to two different networks).
 This setup is more accomplishable and maintains security but can also go against your organizations security practices as the networks could technically get bridged since they route to the same linux kernel.
 The only drawback is that the guest WiFi may not provide the same quality as the wired internal connection.
 See how to set Airtame up using an Ethernet adapter.